 While Klebold's journals were "full of loneliness and depression," Langman says, the writings of Harris were "full of narcissism and rage and rants against people — a lot of contempt."

 Harris' contempt extended to himself.
 Significant surgeries during his early teen years to correct a birth condition contributed to self-loathing, Langman's study of Harris' journal suggests.

 "I have always hated how I looked," Harris wrote in his journal.
 "That's where a lot of my hate grows from."
 In his last journal entry, Harris refers to himself as "the weird looking Eric KID."

 "Anyone contemplating getting a gun and killing people needs to be seen as a person in crisis," says Langman.
-"And that's why it's so important to reach out and connect with that individual."

 Time and time again, psychologists and educators have found that surrounding a young person with the right kind of support and supervision early on can turn most away from violence.

 Connecting with these students, listening to them and supporting them, getting them the help they need, these researchers say, can help prevent future attacks and make schools a safer place for all children.